sunjit10/api/graphql/graphql-apollo.md

 - The most important is `type Query { ...}` which specifies the entry points to what is available for access in the Graph and its Return types.
 - `Every GraphQL Schema must have a Query type`
 - This is where you define how your graph is accessible
+- In the above example, the Query type only mentions Review, which means an external client can only access Review directly (cannot access Author or Game directly but on indirectly if they are linked to Review)
+- Also, in the above example - a client cannot access a single Review but only a list of Reviews.

 ### Resolvers